traefik/traefik/docs/content/providers/consul-catalog.md

 # Traefik & Consul Catalog

-A Story of Labels, Services & Containers
+A Story of Labels, Services & Instances
 {: .subtitle }

 ![Consul Catalog](../assets/img/providers/consul.png)

 Attach labels to your services and let Traefik do the rest!

+!!! info "Labels"

+    - Labels are defined by Consul Catalog service tags starting with the `traefik` prefix.
+    - The prefix can be customized with the `prefix` option of the provider
+    - Labels are case insensitive.
+    - Labels always consist of a key/value pair
+    - The complete list of labels can be found on [the reference page](../reference/dynamic-configuration/consul-catalog.md)

+    ```toml
+    # Label examples
+    traefik.my_custom_label=value
+    traefik.enable=true
+    ```

 ## Configuration Examples